fifthgate/objectivity-core/tests/README.md

-# Objectivity Core only provides abstract classes and therefore is not tested at this time.
+# Objectivity Core
+The Core domain objects of the Objectivity Library.